MAGIC SCHOOL

 Do the speakers sound unequal?
 There's a reason.

 Stanford paid Schlafly $3000 to speak, money which went to her campaign to kill the ERA.
 They wouldn't pay for a speaker from any pro-ERA group.
-Schlafly is an important public figure, you see; no one supporting the ERA is important.
-All this is normal for Stanford, really--pretensions of a free exchange of ideas, masking aid and comfort for reactionaries.
+Schlafly is an important public figure, you see; supporters of the ERA aren't.
+Typical for Stanford, really--pretensions of a free exchange of ideas, masking aid and comfort for reactionaries.

 So MacKinnon volunteered to get rhetorically slaughtered by Schlafly, for free.